ynchuang/ynchuang.github.io/_pages/about.md

 ### News
 ---
+- Apr.
+2026: One paper has accepted by ACL Finding 2026!

 - Jan.
-2026: One papers have accepted by EACL 2025!
+2026: One paper has accepted by EACL 2026 Oral!

 - Nov.
 2025: Three papers have accepted by NeurIPS 2025!